Trilarion/opensourcegames/entries/a_planets_revenge.md

 - Code license: GPL-3.0
 - Code dependency: curses

-A text-based, turn-based strategy game set in space.
-It is similar to a 4X game and is inspired by Space Federation: Galactic Conquest.
+Set in space, it is similar to a 4X game.

 ## Building